Extremesarova/shows_analysis/shows_analysis/notebooks/4_sentiment_analysis/README.md

-# Sentiment analysis
+# Sentiment Classification

-The goal of this analysis is to:
+The purpose of this analysis is to:

-* Get hands-on experience with packages and tools for analyzing Russian language (natasha, nltk, spacy, rnnmorph, pymorphy2)
-* Investigate available pre-trained models for Russian language (wor2vec, fasttext, navec, models from sber, deeppavlov and others)
+* Create a baseline model for text classification;
+* Explore available pre-trained models;
-* Learn how to finetune BERT-like models
+* Learn how to tune models like BERT;
+* Carry out several iterations until the desired result is achieved.